ttoommxx/grammafy/README.md

 ```
 python3 grammafy.py
 ```
-To select the tex file use the arrows via this [terminal file manager](https://github.com/ttoommxx/pylePicker) that was written pretty much by AI (ChatGPT).
+To select the tex file use the arrows via this [terminal file manager](https://github.com/ttoommxx/pylePicker) that was written with the help of AI (ChatGPT).

 ## debugging mode